SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Detector_geometry.md

 > for their respective categories (for example, in `v08_52_00`
 > both geometries default to the split 9-m long wire versions).

-> **Note**: none of these configurations is enough to process data files
-> produced before `v08_50_02` at that time, the PMT channel mapping also changed.
+> **Note**:  PMT channel mapping is also different in the two geomety types:
+> if photon visibility is needed (`PhotonVisibilityService`)
+> and a old photon library (like the one from August 2018) is being used,
+> it needs a specific configuration; this is for _the_ August 2018 photon library:
 >
+>     PhotonVisibilityService: @local::icarus_legacy_photonvisibilityservice_v08_50_00
+>
-> A complete service configuration for that purpose is provided
+> A complete service configuration for that purpose is also provided
 > (**as-is**!) as `icarus_legacy_services_v08_50_00` in
 > [`fcl/services/services_icarus_simulation.fcl`](/redmine/projects/icaruscode/repository/entry/fcl/services/services_icarus_simulation.fcl),
 > that can be used as
 >
 >     services: @local::icarus_legacy_services_v08_50_00
 >
-> but still requires careful check.
+> and pulls in most ICARUS simulation services, but still requires careful check.